 Study abroad will give you the skills to lead a significant life: being a global citizen, expanding your understanding of social responsibility, engaging hands-on with the world and challenging you with high-impact academic and co-curricular experiences outside of your comfort zone.
 We dare you to study the world and bring it back within you for the rest of your life!
 To learn about specific study abroad programs, please refer to Stetson Abroad.

-If you have general study abroad questions you are encouraged to attend our Peer Advising office hours.
+If you have general study abroad questions we ask that you attend our Peer Advising office hours.
 Our Peer Advisors can help with any of your general questions before meeting with Wendy or Paula for more program-specific questions.

-Check out when and where our WORLD Ambassadors will be during the Fall 2019 semester:
+Check out when and where our WORLD Peer Advisors will be during the Spring 2020 semester:

 To set up an appointment with a WORLD staff member to discuss study abroad, please follow the instructions to sign up for a meeting through your MyStetson account.